balena-io/docs/pages/learn/more/examples/projects.md

 A dashboard which is visualizing the [Uptime Robot API](https://uptimerobot.com/) on a Raspberry Pi, deployed via balenaCloud.
 This dashboard can be used on TVs or on monitors.

+## Commento Self-Hosted
+[Respository][commento-selfhosted] by [igolaizola][igolaizola]

+Deployment configuration to run a self-hosted version of commento on a device running balena.
+This project has been tested on a raspberry pi zero but should work with other devices.

 <!-- ###Team Project Links -->

 [text2speech]:{{ $links.githubMain }}/text2speech